‘Finally’: DNA leads police to suspect in 2019 rape of girl, 13

 The child was treated at the hospital.

-Savares at the time of the alleged rape said she believed that the suspect had purchased alcohol from the store on the night of the incident.
+Savares, at the time of the alleged rape, said she believed the suspect had purchased alcohol from the store on the night of the incident.
 Police reviewed the store's surveillance footage but were unable to solve the case until the DNA evidence matched the suspect.

-According to prison records, James was also arrested in 2009 on charges of burglary, trespassing, public drunkenness, and resisting arrest.
+According to prison records, James was arrested in 2009 on charges of burglary, trespassing, public drunkenness and resisting arrest.